aleen42/PersonalWiki/qa/build_gr_rsm.md

 ###### Suggestions:

 - set up your RAM size by **at least 4GB**
-- do not try to use `-j2` to accelrate your make
+- do not try to use `-j2` to accelrate your make process